-- 8. The rollupdate command will do the following: - Process the stanza file and create update groups based on the input provided. - Create LoadLeveler FLOATING_RESOURCES and set SCHEDULE_BY_RESOURCES for all mutual exclusion sets and for controlling the maximum number of updates allowed. - Run llstatus to query LoadLeveler for a list of nodes with active startd daemons. - For each update group, the following will be done: - Process the update_if_down stanza entry and determine if this update group can be run: - For the rollupdate updateall method, only nodes with active startd daemons can be updated. - If update_if_down is set to "cancel", and specified nodes are not active in LoadLeveler, this update will be cancelled. - If update_if_down is set to "no", any specified nodes that are not active will be skipped (the assumption is that those nodes will load the new image the next time they are brought back online). - For the standard rollupdate method, only reservations for active LL nodes can be created. - If update_if_down is set to "cancel", and specified nodes are not active in LoadLeveler, this update group will not be processed. - If update_if_down is set to "no", any specified nodes in the update_group that are not active will be skipped.
-The assumption is that those nodes will load the new image the next time they are brought back online. - If update_if_down is set to "yes", a LoadLeveler reservation will only be created for the active nodes in the group, and when that reservation becomes active, all nodes in the group
+- 8. The rollupdate command will do the following: - Process the stanza file and create update groups based on the input provided. - Create LoadLeveler FLOATING\RESOURCES and set SCHEDULE\BY\RESOURCES for all mutual exclusion sets and for controlling the maximum number of updates allowed. - Run llstatus to query LoadLeveler for a list of nodes with active startd daemons. - For each update group, the following will be done: - Process the update\if\down stanza entry and determine if this update group can be run: - For the rollupdate updateall method, only nodes with active startd daemons can be updated. - If update\if\down is set to "cancel", and specified nodes are not active in LoadLeveler, this update will be cancelled. - If update\if\down is set to "no", any specified nodes that are not active will be skipped (the assumption is that those nodes will load the new image the next time they are brought back online).

-(both LL and non-LL) will be processed.
-This is useful for nodes that are not used for running jobs.

-- Load your LoadLeveler job command file template, and fill in all substituion values to create a unique job command file for this update group. - Create the xCAT rollupdate data file for this update group to pass important data to the xCAT runrollupdate process that is run when the reservation becomes active.
-The data file contains the full list of xCAT nodes to be processed, all prescripts and out-of-band commands, old and new LoadLeveler feature values to be changed for the node, and other information to control the update process for this update group. - Create a notify script for this update group for LoadLeveler to run when the reservation becomes active. - For the updateall method, a unique LoadLeveler feature value for this update will be set in all specified nodes to control the update process. - Set the xCAT appstatus "RollingUpdate=update_job_submitted" for all the nodes in the update group. - Run the llmkres command to submit the flexible reservation for this update group, specifying the notify script created above. - If any update groups do NOT have any nodes that are active in LoadLeveler, and update_if_down=yes, LoadLeveler cannot be used to process those nodes.
+- For the standard rollupdate method, only reservations for active LL nodes can be created. - If update\if\down is set to "cancel", and specified nodes are not active in LoadLeveler, this update group will not be processed. - If update\if\down is set to "no", any specified nodes in the update\group that are not active will be skipped.
+The assumption is that those nodes will load the new image the next time they are brought back online. - If update\if\down is set to "yes", a LoadLeveler reservation will only be created for the active nodes in the group, and when that reservation becomes active, all nodes in the group (both LL and non-LL) will be processed.
+This is useful for nodes that are not used for running jobs. - Load your LoadLeveler job command file template, and fill in all substituion values to create a unique job command file for this update group. - Create the xCAT rollupdate data file for this update group to pass important data to the xCAT runrollupdate process that is run when the reservation becomes active.
+The data file contains the full list of xCAT nodes to be processed, all prescripts and out-of-band commands, old and new LoadLeveler feature values to be changed for the node, and other information to control the update process for this update group. - Create a notify script for this update group for LoadLeveler to run when the reservation becomes active. - For the updateall method, a unique LoadLeveler feature value for this update will be set in all specified nodes to control the update process. - Set the xCAT appstatus "RollingUpdate=update\job\submitted" for all the nodes in the update group. - Run the llmkres command to submit the flexible reservation for this update group, specifying the notify script created above. - If any update groups do NOT have any nodes that are active in LoadLeveler, and update\if\down=yes, LoadLeveler cannot be used to process those nodes.
 Those update groups will be handled directly by the rollupdate command following the same process below (skipping any steps related to LoadLeveler). - 9.
-You can view the flexible reservations that xCAT submitted:
+You can view the flexible reservations that xCAT submitted: llgres llq -s <job id> and debug as you would for any LL reservation or job.

 '''

-llqres

 or

 llqres -l -R <reservation id>

+for a specific reservation.

 '''